sharmi2-3/NearMe/README.md

 <font color="black"><b>gingee</b></font>
 </h1>
 <h3 align="center">
-<font color="blue"><b>shri ekambareswar temple</b></font>
+<font color="blue"><b>shri Arunachaleswarar temple</b></font>
 </h3>
 <hr size="3" color="black">
 <p align="justify">
 <front face="Georgia" size="S">
-Shri ekambareswar temple in gingee,Tamilnadu is a historic hindu temple dedicated to LORD SHIVA. it is a prominent spiritual center in the region and holds architectural and religious significance.it showcases traditional dravidian temple architecture characterized by intricate cravings,tall gopurams and a serene ambiance.
+The Shri Arunachaleswarar Temple in Gingee is a lesser-known but spiritually significant temple dedicated to Lord Shiva.
+It is located in the Gingee region of Tamil Nadu, a place steeped in history and culture.he temple's name, Arunachaleswarar, connects it to Lord Shiva as the embodiment of fire and light, much like the more famous Arunachaleswarar Temple in Tiruvannamalai.If this temple  holds special meaning to you, it might be due to its tranquil setting or personal memories tied to your visits there.

 <p>
 </body>
 </html>

-raja fort.html
+fort.html
 <html>
 <head>
 <title>My Town</title>